Discerning Good From Evil – Reflection on Luke 6:45

 A good man out of the good treasure of his heart brings forth that which is good; and an evil man out of the evil treasure of his heart brings forth that which is evil: for of the abundance of the heart his mouth speaks. - Luke 6:45

 When we can distinguish between a good person and a wicked person, we should treat different people with corresponding principles.
-If good people who pursue truth have committed a transgression or exhibited any corruption, we should assist them with love and must not suppress, exclude, or define them as hopeless ones, even though they have prejudices or make some judgment about us.
-As for wicked people, after we have distinguished them, we must abandon them, draw a line between us and them, and not follow them in doing evil.
+If good people who pursue truth commit a transgression or exhibit any corruption, we should assist them with love and must not suppress, exclude, or define them as hopeless ones, even though they have prejudices or make some judgment about us.
+As for wicked people, if we distinguish them, we must abandon them, draw a line between us and them, and not follow them in doing evil.
 As believers in God, what path we walk, what kind of people we follow, who we really obey, and whom we stand with—all of these are matters of principles.
 Only by entering the truth and learning how to discern all kinds of people can we shun evil.

 » You may be interested in reading more: